danielkoll/danielkoll.github.io/_pages/research.md

 How can we use thermal observations to characterize rocky exoplanets?
 I originally started studying exoplanet thermal phase curves during my PhD ([Koll & Abbot 2015](https://iopscience.iop.org/article/10.1088/0004-637X/802/1/21)), largely because they offer a way to probe the atmospheric dynamics of exoplanets (see below).
 Along the way, however, we discovered that thermal observations of hot rocky exoplanets can be used to search exoplanets for atmospheres more broadly.

 During my postdoc, my collaborators and I proposed that secondary eclipses with JWST could help us quickly scan exoplanets and identify those with thick atmospheres ([Koll et al 2019](https://iopscience.iop.org/article/10.3847/1538-4357/ab4c91); [Mansfield et al 2019](https://iopscience.iop.org/article/10.3847/1538-4357/ab4c90); [Malik et al 2019](https://iopscience.iop.org/article/10.3847/1538-4357/ab4a05)).
-This method has since then become one of the most effective ways to search rocky exoplanets for atmospheres, and 500 hours of JWST time will be dedicated to it.
+This method has since then become one of the most effective ways to search rocky exoplanets for atmospheres and, as of late 2024 (e.g., [Koll et al 2019](https://iopscience.iop.org/article/10.3847/1538-4357/ab4c91); [Mansfield et al 2019](https://iopscience.iop.org/article/10.3847/1538-4357/ab4c90)), 500 hours of JWST time will be dedicated to searching nearby exoplanets for atmospheres using this method [news](https://www.stsci.edu/contents/news/jwst/2024/stsci-initiates-a-concerted-search-for-atmospheres-around-m-dwarf-exoplanets).

 # Atmospheric Dynamics of Tidally-locked Exoplanets